 On 16 April 2020, two Hindu priests and their driver were killed.
 This happened after the men were stopped by a crowd of men at a checkpoint amid coronavirus lockdown, accused of being thieves or child kidnappers, and then taken away and killed.
-The presence of the police at the scene has raised questions about their involvement.
-Did they do enough to try to stop the killings?
-Or did they let it take place?
+The presence of the police at the scene has caused a debate about their role in the killings.

 The police did not arrange the lynching and even tried to stop it.